 Intercultural training programs

-Global Arena has worked with organizations around the globe to create customized intercultural training programs; targeted to focus on the specific cultures and challenges that company faces.
-Our team recently created an intercultural training program that helped Chinese expatriates and their American colleagues.
+Global Arena works with organizations around the globe to create customized intercultural training programs.
+We focus on cultures and also on the specific challenges that each company faces.
+Our team recently created an intercultural training program to help mend cultural gaps between Chinese expatriates and their American colleagues.
 Our goal was to form a cohesive team; to increase effectiveness amongst the staff.

 Our corporate trainer, an expat from China who lives in the United States, designed an agenda around cultural differences.
 The trainer wanted to validate the Chinese employees’ experience and debunk any problematic perceptions the American employees might hold.
 Another focus included gauging overall comfort levels in the work environment and finding areas for improvement.
 The trainer created and conducted an assessment to see how much the assignees knew prior to the training.

-Global Arena’s intercultural training strengthened relationships and improved communication amongst co-workers; in addition, Global Arena, helped employees to develop a deeper understanding of non-verbal and electronic communications; and moreover built trust amongst the team as a whole.
+Global Arena’s intercultural training strengthened relationships and improved communication amongst co-workers.
+In addition, Global Arena, helped employees to develop a deeper understanding of non-verbal and electronic communications.
+Our goal was to build trust amongst the team as a whole.
 80% of employees who underwent the intercultural training stated that the program was valuable to them.

-Global Arena’s ability to customize in-person company trainings; or facilitate virtual trainings on a wide variety of cultures has increased productivity, personal growth, and corporate development amongst our global clients.
-We believe being proactive about cultural differences in global companies allows our clients to set themselves apart from their competition.
+We work to increase productivity, personal growth, and corporate development among our global clients.
+We believe that being proactive about cultural differences allows our clients to set themselves apart from their competition.
 Ask about our flexible training services and see how a Global Arena Intercultural Training session can benefit your team.

 Expatica.com Global Relocation Trends 2008 l Global HR News’.
 20 July 2015